 The traditional meat for kebabs is most often lamb but regional recipes may include beef, chicken, goat or fish.
 I will also have a delicious Fish Kebab recipe added soon.

-My mother made the most delicious Kebabs which were round flat shaped and to this day I have not tasted any as good as hers was!
+My mother made the most delicious Kebabs which were round and slightly flat or long shaped and to this day I have not tasted any as delicious as hers were!
 She created the perfect mix of Lamb and Beef to develop the best tasting Kebabs.
 I have recreated them to include a secret ingredient and a tip or two for making them moist on the inside and crispy on the outside.

 I am frying these Kebabs in oil.
 You can bake them instead, I just find them more tender and less dry cooked this way but you can decide how you prefer to cook them.
 One secret tip is to fry them in deeper oil, this way they come out completely dry.
 If you fry them in little oil they absorb it fast and you have to keep adding more oil or the kebabs or meat patties will burn.